danielmarrama/uniprotpy/README.md

 # uniprotpy

-Python interface with UniProt.
-For now, extracts proteomes using taxon ID's.
+Python library that interfaces with UniProt API.

+For something like [openvax/pyensembl](https://github.com/openvax/pyensembl) with UniProt.

 ### TODO

-- Store proteomes in a local database for use
-- Create classes for manipulating proteome/protein data
+- Retrieve individual entries in all supported formats.
+- Get metadata (protein ID, name, gene, # of isoforms, etc.) for entries.
+- Retrieve proteomes via proteome ID or select "best" proteome based on taxon ID.
+- Query proteomes for a protein by ID, name, seq, or peptide unit.